Error messaging patterns are the patterns we use to tell a user that they can’t move forward in their current task because of the state of the system.

 The goal of error messaging patterns is not to ensure that we prevent errors, (that’s a different set of patterns) but that when errors occur, the user can recover as quickly as possible to move forward.

-Error messages can occur at four levels of the application:
+Error messages can occur at different levels of the application and in different scenarios:

 Each of these scenarios requires a different form of treatment due to the causes and contexts of the errors.